tmck-code/Ciphers/README.md

 This is the Cipher repository for tmck-code.net.
-Contains Java implementations for the Atbash, Caeser & Vigenere ciphers.
+Contains Java implementations for the Atbash, Caeser & Vigenère ciphers.